Drumelzier: Merlin and Drumelzier

 In local tradition it is here, that Merlin, the great wizard of Arthurian legend, was imprisoned inside a riverbank tree by the enchantress Morgan le Fay.
 Many historical sites can be found in the area, from Bronze Age forts, to medieval casts.

 'Myrddin Wyllt', 'Merlinus Caledonensis' or 'Merlin Sylvestris' (c.
 540 – c.
-584) is a Welsh figure in medieval legends, regarded as a prophet, madman, pagan and a prototype for today's composite representation of the Merlin of Arthurian legend.
-He was said to be born in Carmarthen, South Wales, which a popular but false folk etymology claims is named after the bard; Celticist A. O. H. Jarman suggests that instead his original name Myrddin was derived from Carmarthen's Welsh name Caerfyrddin.
+584) is a figure in Brythonic medieval legends, regarded as a prophet, madman, pagan and a prototype for the composite representation of Merlin in Arthurian romance.

+In Welsh legend Merlin is said to have been born in Carmarthen, South Wales, which a popular but false folk etymology claims is named after the bard; Celticist A.O.H.
+Jarman suggests that instead his original name Myrddin was derived from Carmarthen's Welsh name Caerfyrddin.
 Stories of the life of Myrddin Wyllt can be found in the Black Book of Carmarthen (1250 A.D.), written in a Brythonic Celtic language.
-In Welsh tradition of his life he is said to be a wild man of the woods, prophet and Bard as written in Vita Merlini (1150).
+In the Welsh tradition of his life he is said to be a wild man of the woods, prophet and Bard as written in Vita Merlini (1150).

+The Merlin of the 12th century manuscript Vita Merlini Silvestris (Cotton Titus A xix) was originally called Lailoken, a warrior so traumatised by the scale of the slaughter he witnesses at the Battle of Arfderydd (Arthuret) in 573 that he retreats to the Great Wood of Caledon, where he lives as a wild man.
+In this tale, the captor of Lailoken is the local king Meldred.
+Lailoken's madness has endowed him with the gift of prophecy and Meldred holds him in his fortress at Drumeller in the hope of extracting prophecies which he can use to his advantage.
+During negotiations over his release, Lailoken draws attention to a leaf caught in the queen's wimple which he claims is evidence of an assignation with her lover in the king's garden.
+Lailoken secures his release, but the queen takes revenge on him for revealing her affair by arranging to have him ambushed and killed by a gang of shepherds.